shrijanand/TCP_Programming_Project/README.md

 * Included necessary Libraries to Server.c and Client.c
 * ---- Added editted Server.c and Client.c Source Code Files to Repo.
 * Editted README.md for Libraries and Main Function
 * ---- Editted README.md for TCP_Programming_Project.
-Working on MVP Commit.
+* Editted Server.c and completed Implementation for V1 of Server.
+* ---- Editted README.md for TCP_Programming_Project pertaining to Server.

 ### Placeholder Title ###
 * Placeholder Content